-This lawyer was disciplined by a state licensing authority.
+This lawyer was disciplined by a state licensing authority in 1999.

 An admonition means an attorney did something wrong but may still practice law.
 The Bar gives the lawyer an admonition in hopes that he or she will not repeat the behavior.

 Spencer's comment: “Nearly 15 years ago, I represented a little girl born with a severe birth defect.
 The doctor I sued and his lawyers filed a complaint against me with the Florida Bar for the aggressive way I handled the case.
 I was a young lawyer and the media was involved in the case.
 I am proud of how hard I worked for this girl and the result that we were able to achieve.”